-- incorporate terms into supply agreements which provide assurance that suppliers are aware of and comply with modern slavery obligations: - regularly review any reporting by Nine's major suppliers of goods and services, to assess whether they are appropriately mitigating modern slavery risk; - conduct risk assessments of suppliers to better identify risk and strengthen our supplier engagement around modern slavery; and - identify ways to raise awareness and promote our grievance mechanisms with potentially affected stakeholders.
+- incorporate terms into supply agreements which provide assurance that suppliers are aware of and comply with modern slavery obligations; - regularly review any reporting by Nine's major suppliers of goods and services, to assess whether they are appropriately mitigating modern slavery risk; - conduct risk assessments of suppliers to better identify risk and strengthen our supplier engagement around modern slavery; and - identify ways to raise awareness and promote our grievance mechanisms for relevant stakeholders to raise concerns.

-9. APPROVAL
+9. Approval

 This statement was approved by the Board of Directors of Nine Entertainment Co.
-Holdings Limited, as the parent company of the Nine Group, on 23 August 2023.
-This statement is signed by Peter Costello, as Chairman of Nine Entertainment Co.
-Holdings Limited and Mike Sneesby as the Chief Executive Officer of Nine Entertainment Co.
+Holdings Limited, as the parent company of the Nine Group, on 26 September 2024.
+This statement is signed by Catherine West, as Chair of Nine Entertainment Co.
 Holdings Limited on the date shown below.